Intelligent Document Processing (IDP): The Ultimate Guide to Faster, More Accurate Data Analysis

 This means that IDP can do much more than mere data capture technology, namely interpreting the data for business insights and continually learning for increasingly precise performance and less human involvement.

-IDP drastically reduces an organization’s workforce requirements to manage and process documentation.
+Intelligent document processing drastically reduces an organization’s workforce requirements to manage and process documentation.
 However, lenders still require human document processing specialists to one degree or another.
 A key role is the document processor.

-Understanding the Role of Document Processor
+What is the Role of Document Processor in IDP?

 A processor is in charge of all document processing and the systems used to perform this function.
 It is a role that comes with a great deal of responsibility, involving the organization of electronic and paper files, receiving, reviewing and processing all kinds of forms, and efficient document retrieval.
 It requires a strong knowledge of document classification systems and rigorous organizational abilities.